Bloodline (Ariana Grande song)

-"Bloodline" (stylized in all lowercase) is a song by American singer Ariana Grande from her fifth studio album, Thank U, Next (2019) through Republic Records.
+"Bloodline" is a song by American singer Ariana Grande from her fifth studio album, Thank U, Next (2019) through Republic Records.
 It was written by Ariana Grande, Savan Kotecha, and its producers Max Martin and Ilya Salmanzadeh.

 Commercially, "Bloodline" reached the top 10 in Greece and Hungary, as well as top 20 in Australia, Canada, Portugal, Singapore and Slovakia.
 It peaked at number 22 in the United States.

 Background

 "Bloodline" was first confirmed to be a part of the track listing via Instagram on January 22, 2019.
 On January 23, 2019, Grande said that the song is about "wanting somebody but not enough to have them in your bloodline".

 The record features a sound bite from Marjorie Grande, Grande's grandmother, in which she is talking about a hearing aid.
 However, Grande cut it down so it sounds like she is talking about sex.
 Grande also stated that she used this sound bite because her grandmother is the "matriarch of the bloodline".